devu-62442/AASC-Android-Application-Signature-Creation-Through-Graphs/README.md

 ## Callgraphs
+A call graph (also known as a call multigraph) is a control flow graph, which represents calling relationships between API's in an Android Application.
+Each node represents an API and each edge (f, g) indicates that API a calls API b.
+Call graphs can be dynamic or static.A dynamic call graph is a record of an execution of the Android Application.
+Thus, a dynamic call graph can be exact, but only describes one run of the application.
+A static call graph is a call graph intended to represent every possible execution of the Android Application.

+Call graphs can be defined to represent varying degrees of precision.
+A more precise call graph more precisely approximates the behavior of the real Android Application, at the cost of taking longer to compute and more memory to store.
+The most precise call graph is fully context-sensitive, which means that for each application, the graph contains a separate node for each call stack that application have in it

 ## Working
 Written in python ![Python](https://github.com/devu-62442/Android_Malware_Signature_Creator/blob/master/img/68747470733a2f2f696d672e736869656c64732e696f2f707970692f707976657273696f6e732f6e6574776f726b782e737667-2.svg). ```It's used to create a UNIQUE directed graph as a signature```.
 The tool follows the following steps :-